 It seems this needs great consideration.
 There are of course the obvious reasons, time away from the daily grind of work, relaxation, sightseeing and sun as well as the opportunity to spend some quality time with the family, connecting with the rapidly growing children.

-In truth though, most of this can be achieved much closer to home.
-There is not any need to travel far, take a week or two off work, put the feet up around the house and take a few day trips to the seaside or local beauty spots virtually on your own doorstep.
-Alternatively a holiday can be taken in one of the many worthwhile places to visit in your own, state or country, take the car and be there within a few hours taking all manner of ‘luxuries’.
+In truth though, most of this maybe achieved much closer to home.
+There is not any need to travel far, take a week or two off work, put the feet up around the house and take a few day trips to the seaside or local beauty spots almost on your own doorstep.
+Alternatively a holiday maybe taken in one of the many worthwhile places to visit in your own, state or country, take the car and be there within a few hours taking all manner of ‘luxuries’.
 It is usually convenient, stress free and provides all the comfort and relaxation that could ever need.

 Unlimited travel reasons

 What reasons do we have for choosing to travel, what makes it worthwhile?
 It can often be stressful, booking the holiday, deciding on where to go and which hotel to stay in.
-Hard-earned cash is risked on the ‘popular’ resorts of Europe, or the more exotic locations further afield.
+Hard-earned cash risked in the ‘popular’ resorts of Europe, or the more exotic locations further afield.
 Adventurous travellers often spend more than two days of this valuable holiday time, travelling to and from the chosen destination in the cramped cabin of a jumbo jet, the miracle of the aviation industry.
 Even when travelling to these long-haul destinations children are often taken, even young ones that cannot comprehend why they cannot move around and why they are wasting so much time confined to a flying prison.
-To the embarrassment of their parents and the irritation of fellow passengers this frustration has been known to be ‘vented’ by the most boisterous of children.
+To their parent’s embarrassment and irritation of fellow passengers this frustration is often known vented by boisterous children.

-Some parents undoubtedly feel they are adding to the education of their children, expanding their horizons, providing them with greater insight and understanding of the world in which they live and enabling them to grow into more ‘rounded’ and world-wise individuals.
+Some parents undoubtedly feel they are adding to their children’s education, expanding their horizons.
+Travel from a young age provides them with greater insight and understanding of the world where they live, enabling them to grow into more ‘rounded’ and world-wise individuals.
 This may for them be good enough reason in itself for them to make these long trips with their families half way around the world.
 In some cases they maybe even compensating for their own lack of opportunities to travel as a child, giving their own offspring something their parents had been unable to do for them.

 Logistic difficulties aside